aidinkhosrowshahi/apigw-accesslogs/README.md

 The integration works by forwarding API Gateway access logs from your Amazon API Gateway to S3 via Amazon Data Firehose.
 This solution uses the following AWS services to provide near real-time logging analytics:

-* Amazon S3 bucket ensuring durable and secure storage.
+* Amazon S3 bucket ensures durable and secure storage.
 * Amazon Data Firehose for delivering logs into an S3 bucket.
 * AWS Lambda function for log enrichment.
 * AWS Glue crawler to provide fresher data to QuickSight.